-In the previous SA CP forecasts, AEMO tested the pooling approach (without year dummy variables) and judged that further investigation was required before implementing it.
-For the Qld forecasts AEMO has adopted the pooling approach (as recommended by Frontier).
-The pooling approach adopted is based on pooling data over 3 years, and the model includes year dummy variables to capture differences in the level of MD between years.
+The pooling approach was also adopted for the VIC 2015 forecasts.
+The pooling is based on pooling data over 3 years, and the model includes year dummy variables to capture differences in the level of MD between years.

-Figure 9 summarises the count of temperature sensitivity by CP in Qld.
+Figure 8 summarises the count of temperature sensitivity by CP in VIC.

-Figure 9: Temperature sensitivity of Qld CPs
+Figure 8: Temperature sensitivity of VIC CPs

-3.1.3 Review of temperature model / simulation results
+3.1.3 Review of temperature model /simulation results